sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 _And no, I have no idea what `tmpBottle` means, or why it was needed._

 The next step here could be improving the `getOrderIds()` function’s API.
 It can return three different things: `undefined`, a single item, or an array.
-We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable (see [Avoid reassigning variables](#avoid-reassigning-variables) below).
+We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable.

+I> We talk about reassignments in the next chapter, [Avoid reassigning variables](no-reassigning).

 By making the `getOrderIds()` function always return an array, and making sure that the code inside `// 70 lines of code` works with an empty array, we could remove both conditions: